-I am a registered architect and hold the Roscoe Chair of Architecture at the Liverpool School of Architecture.
+I am a member of the Royal Institute of British Architects and held the Roscoe Chair of Architecture at the Liverpool School of Architecture until 2022.
 After qualifying as an architect I worked for ten years in large and small practices before taking my first lecturing post at the University of Manchester.
 I received my Master of Philosophy degree from the University of Manchester and my doctorate from the CNAA.
-I was head of school between 2004-09 and director of research from 2010-18.
-I teach studio design, masters dissertations, and am the RIBA Validation lead.
-My research interests and expertise centre on the design of architecture - influenced by innovative technology, transient demands, and the arts of film and popular music.
-I have a twenty-five year history of researching, designing and writing about mobile architecture, that has inspired and informed more recent interests in film and architecture and music performance space.
-My books include Flexible: Architecture that Responds to Change (2007), Architecture in Motion (2014), and Liverpool's Musical Landscapes (with Sara Cohen, 2018).
+I was head of school between 2004-09 and director of research from 2010-18 and taught studio design, masters dissertations, and supervised PhDs.
+My research focuses on the history of innovative design and its impact on human experience, identifying how environments, locales, and objects can profoundly influence how people understand and feel about their place in the world.
+These investigations are cross-disciplinary, co-relating different aspects of creativity, technology transfer and cultural history.
+My personal interests in architecture, music, and film feed into my research activity and I believe there should be no boundaries between design and creative disciplines.

 Prizes or Honours

 - Appointment to the Roscoe Chair of Architecture (University of Liverpool, 2010)

 - Peer College Review Panel Member (Arts and Humanities Research Council, 2010)